Imprint 2023

 FAQs

-The theme for Imprint 2023 is Storytelling.
+The theme for Imprint 2024 is Rhythms.
 What does that mean?

 How many entries can I submit?

 Teachers may only submit one entry for each student.
 Schools may submit up to fifteen total entries.
-Each entry must be submitted individually using the Jotform Entry Form.
+Entries must be submitted using the Jotform Entry Form

 How should work be photographed and submitted?

 Photographs should be JPEG or TIFF files, at 300 dpi.
 Only the work should be visible in the photo.
-For an example of our virtual exhibit, see the Imprint 2022 Exhibition & Competition page.
+See the Imprint 2023 Exhibition & Competition page for an example of our virtual exhibit.
 Use this entry form to submit entries.

-How can I incorporate this in my curriculum?
+How can I incorporate this into my curriculum?
 What other resources for this might be available?

 Who is eligible to enter?